 insurance) - is part of the benefit your beneficiaries receive when you die,

 either as a lump sum or as an income stream.

 - Total and permanent

-disability (TPD) cover - You receive a benefit if you become
+disability (TPD) cover - pays you a benefit if you become

-protection (IP) cover - You receive an income stream for a
+protection (IP) cover - pays you an income stream for a

 specified period if you can't work due to temporary disability or

 Your employer's default super fund will generally provide